j3k2/react-ftux/README.md

 # <FtuxTooltip/> props:

 - step (required): [Integer] 0-indexed step identifier
+- content: [Function] React component to be rendered inside the tooltip
 - offsetTop: [Number] Pixels to move tooltip down from default positioning
 - offsetLeft: [Number] Pixels to moSve tooltip left from default positioning
 - pointerDirection: [String] Direction of tooltip pointer.
 Positioning of the tooltip is also adjusted.
 Valid values are `'above'`/`'below'`/`'left'`/`'right'`.
 Default value is `'above'`.